nicokatsu/cs2-smooth-LHT/README.md

 Some mods already include separate LHT and RHT versions (for example, [Overground Parking by Dome](https://mods.paradoxplaza.com/mods/81913/Windows));
 those will keep their original layout to avoid visual conflicts.

+### **Update: Per-Building Invert Toggle**

+With the release of the Asset Editor, many new assets will come — and not all of them behave well when their networks are inverted.
+This update adds a **new toolbar button** that lets you **toggle “Invert Networks” for each individual service building** (enabled by default).

+**What the toggle does:**
+- Changes the **inversion setting for each building and its in-place upgrade**.
+- Useful if a specific asset breaks when inverted or simply doesn’t need inversion.
+- The invert toggle setting for each building **is saved** and will persist.

+**Important note:**
+- Changing the toggle will **affect all already-placed instances** of this building (and its upgrade).
+- Currently **does not support having both inverted and non-inverted versions** of the same building placed at the same time.
+- Switching the toggle may temporarily cause **pathfinding errors**.
+If that happens, **replacing the affected building or it's upgrade** will fix the issue.

 ## Experimental Notice
 This mod is still in testing.